nathanarcuri-hub/WiFiAudioProjector/README.md

 The host machine captures live system audio, publishes it on the LAN, and receiver device's discover and play that stream through whatever output is currently connected to the receiver device, including Bluetooth headphones.

+## How to use it:

+1. Run "Start WifiAudioProjector.bat".
+2. Initial run will check for the required dependencies, downloading them if needed.
+3. Host window will display the receiver URL, which you can open in a web browser on your receiver device or whatever other device.
+(Opening and running on same machine will create infinite feedback loop.)
+4. Tap `Start Audio` from the receiver device.

 ## For Now Scope

 - Windows host capture via WASAPI loopback